BYCZKUBRONY/Python-Intern-Task---Web-Crawler/README.md

         self.set_site = set()
         self.site_title = ""

-   # This method print a mapping of that 'domain' (field 'self.site_dictionary')
+    # This method print a mapping of that 'domain' field.
     def print_dictionary(self):

     # This method take argument site(it is a site URL).
     # This method use recursion to solve this exercise.
     # This method take title of this site URL, put the name to the self.site_title and
     #  search in site URL, a site that have 'self.domain' in his URL
     # (eg. if in www.abc.org/abcd site URL is www.abc.org/zxc site URL) this www.abc.org/zxc site will be added to the